GrumpyDeveloper007/GlutenAngularPOC/readme.md

 This application presents a map based view of Gluten-free restaurants/hotels and other interesting locations.
 It provides an efficient way to research relevant posts about places close to a specific area.
-The intent is not to provide a fully featured application, it is to provide a search function that provides summary and links to sources (the Google(search) for GF people).
+The intent is not to provide a fully featured application, it is to provide a search function that includes summary and links to sources (the Google(search) for GF people).

 ## Features